HolbyKate/holbertonschool-web_back_end/Qrcode/README.md

-Trying to create a QRCODE with hippocampe
+I'm trying to create a QRCODE with an image integrated in the center of the QR code to personalize it.
-2 install importantes:
+2 important installations:
 pip install qrcode[pil]
 pip install Pillow
-et img_qr.show() pour afficher l'image
+and img_qr.show() to display the image